Risk management Risk management

 Consolidated risk management covers all essential assets and off-balance-sheet operations of the Group’s companies that bear credit risk and that require control over their concentration within the Group as a whole.
 Within the context of consolidated control and reporting, the scope and range of such operations is determined by the Group’s coordinating bodies.

-In 2019, the centralised management of retail risks at VTB Bank’s subsidiary banks was carried out by the Retail Credit Risk Department.
+In 2020, the centralised management of retail risks at VTB Bank’s subsidiary banks was carried out by the Retail Credit Risk Department.
+Monitoring of the credit procedure in the expert decision-making area and control of limits on non-standard transactions was carried out by the Retail Credit Risk Department in conjunction with the Underwriting Department.
 As the Group’s specialised risk division dealing with credit risks, the Retail Credit Risk Department is responsible for developing common approaches and methods for managing retail risks, for evaluating them on a centralised and systematic basis and for developing the optimal structure of retail risk accepted by the Group, including its compliance with the Group’s risk appetite.

 VTB Bank–level credit risk management